AJC and Immigration

 In 2009, AJC New Jersey received funding from the Ford Foundation through a grant secured by AJC National.
-These funds were used to reach out to Latino leaders and other State Stakeholders in an effort to build a broad coalition of support for comprehensive immigration reform.
+These funds were used to reach out to Latino leaders and other State stakeholders in an effort to build a broad coalition of support for comprehensive immigration reform.

 Over the next two years, AJC New Jersey held six seminars which were attended by more than thirty stakeholders in the community.
 Latino leaders, general educators, business persons and law enforcement professionals studied and worked on immigration issues and created a statement of principles on both state-wide and federal immigration reform in May, 2011.

-Since then, AJC New Jersey has built upon this crucial first step, and has encouraged other stakeholders to sign this statement—reflecting a broad consensus of support for immigration reform and including such prominent leaders as: Rt.
+AJC New Jersey has built upon this crucial first step, and has encouraged other stakeholders to sign this statement—reflecting a broad consensus of support for immigration reform and including such prominent leaders as: Rt.
 Rev. Mark M. Beckwith, Bishop of the Episcopal Diocese of Newark, and Upendra Chivukula, New Jersey State Assemblyman.

 AJC NJ Immigration Task Force

 In 2012, AJC New Jersey launched an Immigration Task Force whose mandate is to plan and implement programming, advocacy, coalition work and media activity throughout NJ related to and promoting AJC’s immigration policies.

 If you are interested in getting involved in AJC New Jersey's Immigration Task Force, click here.